DmitrySemikin/vtk-mirror/Documentation/dev/git/develop.md

 into a real name and email address according to the user's GitLab account profile.

+If a `Rejected-by` trailer is present in a comment by a developer, the request will be blocked from being merged.
+A branch much also have at least one `Acked-by` from a developer other than the submitter to be accepted as well (`Do: merge` implies `Acked-by`).

 ### Robot Reviews ###

 The "Kitware Robot" automatically performs basic checks on the commits